 #4: Record Absolutely Everything

 Don’t keep anything off the books, or even in a separate chart of accounts.
 Record every single transaction in the same place.
+The IRS also expects businesses to keep complete financial records that support what you report.
 Taxes, compliance, property forecasting, and investment decisions all depend on a complete picture of your properties’ finances.

 #5: Keep the Miscellaneous Items to a Minimum